bitembassy/home-node/lightning-backup.md

 You can change the directory backups will be saved to by editing `~/lightning-backup.sh` and changing `BACKUP_DIR` (defaults to `~/backups`).

-> Note: You probably want to use at least a different media for the destination.
+> Note: You probably want to use at least a different media for `BACKUP_DIR`.
 For cloud backups use encryption as the database content is sensetive.
 See our [Keybase backup instructions](https://github.com/bitembassy/home-node/blob/master/lightning-backup.md#encrypted-cloud-backup-with-keybase) for an example of such.

 ### Set an hourly cronjob to run the script
 Open crontab editor with: